AlicanAKCA/pixera/README.md

 The project will be updated to the latest version in a few days.
+This is not stable version of pixera.

 <a name="logo"/>
 <div align="center">